TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.6.md

 ---

-And they went to Joshua unto the camp at Gilgal, and said unto him, and to the men of Israel, We are come from a far country: now therefore make ye a covenant with us.
+They went to Joshua to the camp at Gilgal, and said to him, and to the men of Israel, "We have come from a far country.
+Now therefore make a covenant with us."